YourListTeam/ServerSide/YourListApp/README.md

 #### Flutter

 Flutter code is written in Dart, a client-oriented language.
-Installation instructions for the Dart SDk can be found in the offical [Dart documentation](https://dart.dev/get-dart)
+Installation instructions for the Dart SDK can be found in the official [Dart documentation](https://dart.dev/get-dart)

-In order to set up Flutter you can see the offical [Flutter documentation](https://flutter.dev/docs/get-started/install).
+To set up Flutter you can see the official [Flutter documentation](https://flutter.dev/docs/get-started/install).
 Ensure Flutter is on your path by running the following command:

 ```
 $ flutter --version